vishvAsa/sanskrit/vyAkaraNam/whitney/21_Chapter_XVII_DERIVATION_OF_DECLINABLE_STEMS.md

 tolerably accordant form: the root usually unstrengthened (but `cétya, bhávya, -hávya, márjya, yódhya`; also `-mā́dya, -vā́cya, bhāvyá`);
-the accent on the radical syllable when the word is simple, or compounded with prepositions: thus, `praçásya, upasádya, vihávya` (but usually on the final after the negative prefix: thus, `anāpyá, anapavṛjyá`) — exceptions are only `bhāvyá` and the doubtful `ākāyyà`; the `ya` resolved into `ia` in the very great majority of occurrences; a final short vowel followed by `t` (in -`ítya, -kṛtya, -çrútya, -stútya`, and the reduplicated `carkṛ́tya`, beside `carkṛ́ti`: not in `návya` and -`hávya`), and `ā` changed to `e` (in -`deya` only).
+the accent on the radical syllable when the word is simple, or compounded with prepositions: thus, `praśásya, upasádya, vihávya` (but usually on the final after the negative prefix: thus, `anāpyá, anapavṛjyá`) — exceptions are only `bhāvyá` and the doubtful `ākāyyà`; the `ya` resolved into `ia` in the very great majority of occurrences; a final short vowel followed by `t` (in -`ítya, -kṛtya, -śrútya, -stútya`, and the reduplicated `carkṛ́tya`, beside `carkṛ́ti`: not in `návya` and -`hávya`), and `ā` changed to `e` (in -`deya` only).
 If regarded as secondary, they might be made with `ya`, in accordance with other formations by this suffix, in part from